 Organisations may choose to provide supervision for the service leaders and those working within or request consultancy to develop their service and inform the procedures and practice they offer.

 Supervision can change in focus over a period of time, or even during a session.
-It may involve support, ethics, development, case management, containment, modelling, transference, power dynamics, shame, safeguarding, blind spots, monitoring or evaluation, service building and development – the list is endless.
+It may involve support, ethics, development, case management, containment, modelling, transference, power dynamics, shame, safeguarding, blind spots, monitoring or evaluation, fitness to practice, service building and development – the list is endless.
 My view is supervision is a journey of learning and support to ensure good practice that we will experience together.

 Supervision is a safe place to explore your worries or concerns about a piece of work, a theme or an issue, to access help if you feel stuck or overwhelmed.
 Importantly it is also a place to celebrate the important work you are doing and cherish the progress both you and your clients make.